The Role of the Respiratory Therapist

 The program is designed to prepare the student to become a Registered Respiratory Therapist (RRT).

-The Respiratory Therapy Program is fully accredited by the Committee of Accreditation of Respiratory Care (COARC). http://www.coarc.com
+The Respiratory Therapy Program is fully accredited by the Commission on Accreditation of Respiratory Care (COARC). http://www.coarc.com

 Employment opportunities are numerous throughout the nation.
 Professional jobs are expected to continue far into the future in such diverse fields as accute care hospitals, homecare facilities, and sleep labs.